Vandannh/CryptoFile/README.md

 An application to store files on a secure and smooth way.

 # Get started
+If you download the project make sure you have JavaSE-1.8 other wise it not work.

 Each point will be explain in it's seperate paragraph.
 * Install localhost
 * Create database